In iOS folders, you can only put 12 icons of your apps and you can’t add more.

 The bad thing about this trick is that when you try the other folder inside the main folder, your springboard will crash.
 This is surely a bug in iOS 5 and maybe Apple would fix it in the final iOS 5.0.1 release.

 Read Also: 5 Most Wanted VoIP Apps for iPhone 5

 What’s the point, then?
 Although I already have a jailbroken iOS device – and I useFolderEnhancer for, well, enhancing folders – this is quite useful if you want to hide those un-installable stock apps inside a subfolder which you will never use.
 That’s just about the only conceivable use for this.

-If you do decide to jailbreak your iOS 5 device, you can always install a tweak like Infinifolders or FolderEnhancer so you can put unlimited apps inside a folder and even put folders inside folders inside folders.
+If you do decide to jailbreak your iOS 5 device, you can always install a tweak like Infinifolders or FolderEnhancer so you can put unlimited apps inside a folder and even put folders inside folders.